Kwiebs/Forpetswithlove/exampleSite/content/english/blog/pet-grooming-basics-complete-guide.md

 ---
-title: Pet Grooming Basics: Complete Guide for Dogs and Cats
+title: "Pet Grooming Basics: Complete Guide for Dogs and Cats"
 description: Learn essential pet grooming basics for dogs and cats.
 Discover grooming tools, techniques, schedules, and tips to keep your pet clean, healthy, and comfortable.
 datepublished: 2026-04-24
 dateModified: 2026-04-24